Canon 6D Mark II vs T5

 It is notable that the 6D Mark II has a microphone port, which is missing on the T5.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

 The 6D Mark II is a recent model that features in the current product line-up of Canon.
-In contrast, the T5 has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the T5 has been discontinued (but can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the T5 was succeeded by the Canon T6.
+Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.

 So how do things add up?
 Is there a clear favorite between the Canon 6D Mark II and the Canon T5?
+Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.

 Advantages of the Canon EOS 6D Mark II: